rajpurkarlab/cheXlocalize/README.md

 174 dataset (CXRs that contain both saliency method and human benchmark segmentations 175 when the ground-truth label of the pathology is positive).

+In the output segmentation json file, we index all images and all pathologies.
+If an image has no saliency segmentations, we store a segmentation mask of all zeros.

+The json file is formatted such that all images and pathologies are indexed.
 To run evaluation using hit rate, use the following command: